EdSouthern/Gemini-Training-Portfolio-Project-1/README-GeminiFitness.md

 ## Testing

 - Html
-    - No erros were returned when passing through the offical link
+    - No erros were returned when passing through the Nu html checker  [https://validator.w3.org/nu/?doc=https%3A%2F%2Fedsouthern.github.io%2FGemini-Training-Portfolio-Project-1%2Fabout.html]

 - CSS
-    - No erros were returned when passing through the offical link
+    - No erros were returned when passing through the W3C validator. [https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fedsouthern.github.io%2FGemini-Training-Portfolio-Project-1%2Fabout.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en]

 In additon to this I also throughly tested the responsivness and working of the webpage and didn't find any issues.
-I tested the resposviness on different devices using responsinator.com here is the output.
+I tested the resposviness on different devices using responsinator.com.

 ## Deployment

 The site was deployed using Github pages.
-The live link can be found here (link)
+The live link can be found here [https://edsouthern.github.io/Gemini-Training-Portfolio-Project-1/index.html]

 ## Credits